curvegrid/go-ethereum-wiki/Mobile:-Introduction.md

 dependencies {
     // All your previous dependencies
-    compile 'org.ethereum:geth:1.5.2' // Change the version to whatever the latest release is }
+    compile 'org.ethereum:geth:1.5.2' // Change the version to the latest release }
 ```